-Restore or enhance 25 ha of natural areas by 2020 (the following page illustrates the target in relation to parks in Vancouver).
+Restore or enhance 25 ha of natural areas between 2010 and 2020 (the following page illustrates the target in relation to parks in Vancouver).

 BASELINE

 There were approximately 847 ha of natural areas in Vancouver in 2010, including forests, shorelines, streams, wetlands, and meadows.